ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **How is UCSC Dining operating during the pandemic?**

 With fewer people on campus, Dining Services has reduced the number of locations at which it is serving customers.
-Currently, the only open Dining Hall is at Colleges Nine and Ten.
-It has also implemented numerous changes to its operations in support of everyone’s wellbeing.
+Currently, the only open Dining Hall is at Colleges Nine and Ten although the Crown/Merrill Dining Hall is scheduled to open for winter quarter.
+Dining has also implemented numerous changes to its operations in support of everyone’s well-being.
 Currently, all dining hall meals must be ordered online, in advance, using the [GET app or website](https://dining.ucsc.edu/get/index.html).
 All meals must be taken to go.
 Face coverings and social distancing efforts are required.
 [Here is a summary](https://dining.ucsc.edu/covid-19/index.html) of the operational changes currently in place for Dining Services.

+**Is there any place on campus that I can pick up groceries and other essentials?**

+Dining has introduced The Market at University Center.
+Located just upstairs from the Colleges Nine & Ten Dining Hall, the market has grocery items, grab-n-go meals, snacks, bottled beverages, and coffee and espresso drinks.
+Cash, credit cards, and flexi dollars accepted.
+Customers must wear face coverings to enter.
+✆ (831) 459-2689.

 **I live in a residence hall; what are my meal plan options?**

 Students living in residence halls have [two meal plan options](https://dining.ucsc.edu/res-hall-meal-plans/index.html) that satisfy their meal plan requirement.
 Your plan is included with your housing contract and will activate after sequester meal service ends.

 **I don’t live in a residence hall; can I have a meal plan?**